In & Out (film)

 In & Out is a 1997 American comedy film directed by Frank Oz, written by Paul Rudnick, and starring Kevin Kline, Tom Selleck, Joan Cusack, Matt Dillon, Debbie Reynolds, Bob Newhart, Shalom Harlow, and Wilford Brimley.
-The film follows a harried high school teacher (Kline) who, just days before his wedding, battles rumors of his homosexuality in his small Midwestern hometown after one of his former students outs him on national television, prompting him to question his own sexual orientation.
+The film follows a harried high school teacher (Kline) who, just days before his wedding, battles rumors of his homosexuality in his small Midwestern hometown after one of his former students (Dillon) outs him on national television, prompting him to question his own sexual orientation.

 Inspired by an emotional Academy Award acceptance speech by Tom Hanks, the film became one of mainstream Hollywood's first few attempts at a comedic "gay movie" of its era, and was widely noted at the time for a 12-second kiss between Kline and Selleck.
-A commercial and critical success, it earned about $63.9 million worldwide and receiving praise for its performances, particularly those of Kline and Cusack, who was nominated for the Academy Award for Best Supporting Actress for her performance.
+In & Out was released by Paramount Pictures on September 19, 1997.
+The film was a commercial and critical success, as it earned about $63.9 million worldwide while receiving praise for its performances, particularly those of Kline and Cusack, who was nominated for the Academy Award for Best Supporting Actress for her performance.

 Plot

 Howard Brackett is a well-liked English literature teacher, living a quiet life in the fictional town of Greenleaf, Indiana, with his fiancée and fellow teacher Emily Montgomery, who has low self-esteem and recently lost weight for their imminent wedding.
 Although none the wiser, Howard embodies gay stereotypes such as his love of romantic literature, his fandom of Barbra Streisand, and his chaste three-year relationship with Emily.

 The town is filled with anticipation over the nomination of Howard's former student Cameron Drake in the Best Actor category at the Academy Awards for his portrayal of a gay soldier in To Serve and Protect.
-Cameron wins, and in his acceptance speech he thanks Howard, dedicates the award to him, and concludes by outing him as a gay man.
+Cameron wins, and, in his acceptance speech, he thanks Howard, dedicates the award to him, and concludes by outing him as a gay man.

 The announcement stuns Howard and his family, fiancée, friends, students, and co-workers.
 In disbelief and indignation he angrily reassures those who know him that he is heterosexual.
 His life becomes a media circus as reporters invade his hometown and harass him for interviews following the awards night telecast.
 Howard finds himself under greater scrutiny by his boss, Principal Tom Halliwell, who is uncomfortable with the attention being brought to the school.

 The reporters leave after getting their story, except for on-camera entertainment reporter Peter Malloy, who wants to cover Howard's wedding.
 Howard confesses to a priest who recommends he sleep with Emily in order to prove his heterosexuality, but Howard finds he cannot go through with it due to his conflicting emotions and Emily's concern for his well-being.